GiovaniSt/AzureLanguageStudio-tests/README.md

 - Resource type: Language
 - Resource name: select the Language service resource just created

-3) back to the Welcome Language Studio landing page, I selected the Classify text tab, then the Analyze sentiment and mine opinions tile to analyse hotel reviews in English.
+3) Back to the Welcome Language Studio landing page, I selected the Classify text tab, then the Analyze sentiment and mine opinions tile to analyse hotel reviews in English extracted from a popular travel and accommodation site.